-The plating, stiffeners and PSM are to be assessed in flooded conditions in accordance with Ch 6 for yielding criteria and with Ch 8, Sec 3 for buckling criteria.
+The plating, stiffeners and PSM are to be assessed in flooded conditions in accordance with Ch 6 and Ch 7 for yielding criteria.

 3. Strength check against impact loads

 Structural response against impact loads such as forward bottom slamming, bow impact and stern slamming depends on the loaded area, magnitude of loads and structural grillage.